The Fuzzpaws

 The Fuzzpaws are a group of seven puppets which co-hosted the Treehouse programming block on YTV in the 1990s.
-When the block was cancelled in 1998 in favor of an unhosted block called YTV Jr., the Fuzzpaws got their own TV series and a marketed toy line.
+When the block was cancelled in 1998 in favor of an unhosted block called YTV Jr., the Fuzzpaws got their own television series and a marketed toy line.
 All of the Fuzzpaws live in a fictional place called "Pawville".
 The series was cancelled in 1999 after two seasons.